Wed 13 Aug 2025

 New employment tribunal rules

-New employment tribunal rules come into force on 6 January.
+New employment tribunal rules came into force on 6 January.
 The changes to the rules are largely a tidying up exercise.
-This is due to be followed later in January by a Practice Direction that will result in employers no longer being able to lodge their response (ET3 forms) by email, although a period of grace will be given for around 5 weeks after the Practice Direction comes into force.
+This is due to be followed in February by a Practice Direction that will result in employers no longer being able to lodge their response (ET3 forms) by email, although a period of grace will be given for around 5 weeks after the Practice Direction comes into force.
 Thereafter any response to a Tribunal claim will only be able to be lodged using the tribunal service online system, by post or by hand.

 Compensation for claims for protective awards